 - Watch a game of rugby at the Canberra Stadium

-The Backpacker Capital: Sydney
+The Backpacker Capital – Sydney

-George Street is the main shopping street and most of the hostels are situated around the top of George Street.
+George Street is the main shopping street and most of the backpacker hostels are situated around the top of George Street.
 Base Backpackers on Kent Street is an excellent and cheap option and they have a great bar, which runs special nights most days of the week.
 Wake Up! also provides very good service as does Maze.
-A lot of Australian nightlife is centered around hotels in the city so be sure to look out for them, whilst Scubar, underneath the YHA is great fun and packed with likeminded travellers.
+A lot of Australian nightlife is centred around hotels in the city so be sure to look out for them, whilst Scubar, underneath the Sydney Central YHA is great fun and packed with travellers.

-Popular Sydney hangouts
+Popular Sydney hangouts for backpackers

 - Bondi Beach – a classic for anybody interested in surfing or just a chilled out day on the beach.